 Landlords, Property Developers & Investors are unlocking the benefits of prepaid meters in a post-COVID South Africa.

 Prepaid meters and metering have become increasingly popular over the last few years.
-In 2020 as lockdown restrictions have eased there has been a definite growth in popularity of prepaid electricity and water meters as landlords, developers, and property investors seek to manage risks and costs associated with property rentals and ownership.
+In 2020 as lockdown restrictions have eased there has been a definite growth in popularity of prepaid meters.
+Both electricity and water meters have seen an increase in popularity as landlords, developers, and property investors seek to manage risks and costs associated with property rentals and ownership.

 COVID Exposes Weak Points